fqkammona/SWD-Projects/A15_Barcodes/README.md

 ## Problem Statement

-This project creates two different kinds of barcodes, POSTNET barcode, which is used by the post office to sort mail, and UPC-A, which is used for tracking items at grocery stores.
-POSTNET generates a barcode given a ZIP or a ZIP+4, or a ZIP+4+delivery and UPC-A generates a barcode given an eleven-digit product code.
-Both, POSTNET and UPC-A have a decoder class that reverts what they do and all classes have a driver class and an associated tester class.
+This project aims to develop two types of barcodes: POSTNET, primarily used by postal services for mail sorting, and UPC-A, commonly used in grocery stores for item tracking.
+The POSTNET barcode generator accepts ZIP, ZIP+4, or ZIP+4+delivery codes, while the UPC-A generator requires an eleven-digit product code.
+Both barcode types come with corresponding decoder classes, as well as driver and tester classes.

 ## User Documentation
-For the POSTNET encoder, the user can enter the ZIP, a ZIP+4, or a ZIP+4+delivery and the barcode will be displayed.
-After receiving that code they can then use the decoder class `PostNetDecoder` and be able to do a round-trip, meaning get the ZIP that was originally given.
-The same follows with the UPC-A classes.
+For the POSTNET encoder, users can input either a ZIP code, ZIP+4 code, or ZIP+4+delivery code to generate a barcode.
+Subsequently, the `PostNetDecoder` class can be used to revert the barcode back to its original ZIP code, completing a round-trip conversion.
+A similar workflow exists for the UPC-A barcode generation and decoding.

 ## Developer Documentation
-Java Expressions are used in the POSTNET encoder and decoder and there are also some recursive algorithms used for the check digit.
-There is another recursive algorithm in the UPC-A decoder to find which side of the barcode the binary string is on so that the program knows which array to use.
+Java expressions are employed in both the POSTNET encoder and decoder classes.
+Recursive algorithms are utilized to calculate the check digit in the POSTNET system.
+In the UPC-A decoder, another recursive algorithm identifies which side of the barcode a binary string resides on, enabling the program to select the appropriate array for decoding.

 UML Diagram:
 ![A15_BarcodesDiagram.png](https://github.com/fqkammona/SWD-Projects/blob/main/UML-Diagrams/A15_BarcodesDiagram.png)